Louisville nonprofits host interfaith event to help dismantle structural racism

-Since the prayer vigil, Lee has been working with the church’s Mission Committee and its session to build on the momentum of the prayer vigil by offering a variety of congregational activities, including a conversation around the documentary, “Race: The Power of an Illusion.”
+Since the prayer vigil, Lee has been working with the church’s Mission Committee and its Session to build on the momentum of Sunday’s prayer vigil by offering a variety of congregational activities, including a forthcoming conversation around the documentary, “Race: The Power of an Illusion.”
 He hopes that such opportunities for study and dialogue will lay the groundwork for “more involvement in concrete things.”
 Springdale already accepted the PC(USA)’s Matthew 25 invitation.

 “There are a few things we can do,” he said.
 “We can provide water and power bars and other supplies to demonstrators.
 We can show up to keep this moving forward.”